 This is a new program that is displayed when you select Accept or Reject from the RTS Review pane of the RTS Review program.

 This is a new program that lets you integrate the RTS journals to the General Ledger if automatic GL integration isn't enabled.

-This is a new program that lets you view and print RTS return slips that accompany the merchandise when it is returned to the supplier.
+This is a new program that lets you generate and print RTS return slips that accompany the merchandise when it is returned to the supplier.

 This is a new report that lets you view and print RTS data and their current statuses.